Psykter

 Typically, wine was cooled by the addition of chilled water or snow-ice to wine in a krater, and that method pre-dated and outlasted the psykter.
 Less certain is precisely how it was used.
 It appears that it was designed to float in the krater, and to either contain wine which became chilled as it floated in the ice-cooled water, or instead the psykter was filled with ice which chilled the wine in which it floated.
-With regards to what effect each of these options would have on the wine's temperature it is possible to arrive at the following conclusions.
+With regard to what effect each of these options would have on the wine's temperature it is possible to arrive at the following conclusions.
 If the wine was to be chilled as is common today, to about 12 °C, then we would expect to see the wine in the krater and the coolant in the psykter.
 This is because the wine would have ice on one side (the inside) and room temperature on the other side (the outside of the krater).
 This would maintain the temperature of the wine part way between room temperature and 0 °C, though, it would be closer to room temperature than to 0 °C because the outer surface area of the wine is greater than the inner surface area.
 However, if the wine was to be cooled to near 0 °C, then the only possible option is to put the ice in the krater and the wine in the psykter, as in this case the wine is almost fully enclosed by ice.
 Whilst neither one is conclusive, the first option is appealing because it does not alter the ancient Greek tradition of wine being mixed in the krater.